Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Enabling readout for low photon counts

-Figure~\ref{fig:denoising_impact} shows generative denoising improving low-SNR short-readout images (a) toward the clear site separation of long-exposure images (b), with (c) recovering much of the lost contrast.
-Figure~\ref{fig:denoising_impact}(d) and (e) compare site-averaged intensities with the long-exposure reference.
+To evaluate this quantitatively, Figure~\ref{fig:denoising_impact}(d - e) compares site-averaged intensities with the long-exposure reference for a particular site for a group of site-specific images.
+Ideally, we want to observe a diagonal line with minimal deviations.
 Correctly denoised sites fall in Q1 (bright–bright) and Q3 (dark–dark), whereas Q2 (bright–dark) and Q4 (dark–bright) indicate mismatches.
-In Figure~\ref{fig:denoising_impact}(d), noise scatters many points into Q2 and Q4, but in Figure~\ref{fig:denoising_impact}(e) denoising pulls them back into Q1 and Q3, showing closer agreement with ground truth and fewer mismatches.
+In Figure~\ref{fig:denoising_impact}(d), noise scatters many points into Q2 and Q4, but in Figure~\ref{fig:denoising_impact}(e) denoising pulls them back into Q1 and Q3, showing closer agreement with ground truth and fewer mismatches as expected.
 By improving effective SNR without altering the physical readout process, generative denoising directly enhances classification accuracy in low-photon regime, lowering logical error rates and reducing the error-correction overhead in large-scale quantum processors.